-Disclaimed: Insufficient information provided to form an opinion2 above
+Disclaimed: Insufficient information provided to form an opinion.2 above

-At validation provided all non-conformance are addressed by the project developer the opinion statement shall be unmodified.
+At validation, provided all non-conformances are addressed by the project developer, the opinion statement shall be unmodified.
 The VVB shall only issue a disclaimed opinion if the non-conformances have not been addressed in the agreed timeframe despite multiple attempts to gain the information required.

 If any misstatements are raised at verification by the VVB, projects shall address the misstatements raised before a modified opinion shall be issued.
-If a project fails to response to the misstatement in the given timeframe by the VVB the opinion will be adverse.
+If a project fails to respond to the misstatement in the timeframe agreed with the VVB, the opinion will be adverse.